marklogic/marklogic-geo-data-services/README.md

 ### Deploy your application
 Make use of the `gradle mlDeploy` to deploy your application with MarkLogic Geo Data Services capability.

-## Stand Alone Testing
+## Testing this Project
-You can make use of the koop-provider-marklogic project to test the MarkLogic Geo Data Services though the MarkLogic Koop Connector.
-The [koop-provider-marklogic](https://github.com/koopjs/koop-provider-marklogic) project expects this repository to be deployed, the associated test data, and users & roles to be deployed.

-### Deploy This Project for Testing
 1. Configure gradle.properties for your environment
 2. `gradle mlDeploy`
 3. `gradle loadTestData`
 4. `gradle test`

-### Test with MarkLogic Koop Provider
+## Testing with MarkLogic Koop Provider
+You can make use of the koop-provider-marklogic project to test the MarkLogic Geo Data Services though the MarkLogic Koop Connector.
+The [koop-provider-marklogic](https://github.com/koopjs/koop-provider-marklogic) project expects this repository to be deployed, the associated test data, and users & roles to be deployed.
-If you have deployed the application for testing, the koop-provider-marklogic configuration needs to match what was deployed, and then you can execute the following in two different command line sessions
+Deploy this application for testing and configure the koop-provider-marklogic to match what was deployed.
+You can execute the following in two different command line sessions to begin the tests.

 #### Command Line 1